mhusm/maps-boilerplate-2018/howto.md

 ## Adding an image

 ## Sharing my changes with the my team
+-conflicts? (add a link to merging)

 ## Getting changes from my team
+-conflicts? (add a link to merging)

 ## Adding a location to the map